1995JunCui/TingChen_NATURE_2025/README.md

 1.Quality control

-The input file is fq.list with the following format: sample_name /Path/to/data/sample_name.1.fq /Path/to/data/sample_name.2.fq
+The input file is fq.list with the following format:<br>
+sample_name /Path/to/data/sample_name.1.fq /Path/to/data/sample_name.2.fq

 2.Alinement